Criteria for Good Standing

-As a student proceeds through the medical curriculum, progress is monitored at the completion of each semester by the Student Promotions/Special Program Subcommittee.
+As a student proceeds through the medical curriculum, progress is monitored at the completion of each semester by the Student Promotions/Special Program Subcommittee of the Academic and Professionalism Committee (APC).
 Recommendations regarding academic standing are made to the APC and are then forwarded to the Executive Dean.
 A student will be placed in one of the following categories:

 A. Good Standing A student is in Good Standing if she/he has:

 - Maintained a passing grade in all blocks or clerkships; AND

 - passed the appropriate end of year OSCEs or CSA; AND